OpenLiberty/iguide-bulkhead/finish/README.txt

 Use the 'mvn install' Maven command from the directory that contains the extracted .zip files to build the project and install it in your local repository.
-The command creates the 'sampleapp_bulkhead/target/liberty' directory that contains your bulkheadSampleServer Liberty server.
+The command creates the 'sampleapp_bulkhead/target/liberty' directory that contains your bulkheadSampleServer Liberty server and starts the server.
-Next, start the server.

 The <extract-directory>\sampleapp_bulkhead\src directory contains the BankService.java and BankServiceWithFallback.java files as shown throughout this guide.
 The